-The Academy of Medical Sciences has launched a working group report examining the sources of evidence for assessing the safety, efficacy and effectiveness of medicines.Launched
+The Academy of Medical Sciences published a working group report examining the sources of evidence for assessing the safety, efficacy and effectiveness of medicines.Status: Completed

 Sources of evidence for assessing the safety, efficacy and effectiveness of medicines

-The Academy has launched its report on the ‘Sources of evidence for assessing the safety, efficacy and effectiveness of medicines’, which explores the strengths and limitations of different methods of assessing evidence and describes evolving approaches that are being, or have been, developed to address some of the major limitations of current methodologies.
+The Academy's report on the ‘Sources of evidence for assessing the safety, efficacy and effectiveness of medicines’ explores the strengths and limitations of different methods of assessing evidence and describes evolving approaches that are being, or have been, developed to address some of the major limitations of current methodologies.

 The full report is available to download on the right hand side of this page.